lanl-aea/Tardigrade-examples/docs/GEOS_I43_01.rst

 filter domains.
 Only the results for the 6912 element macroscale are presented.
 Figure :numref:`{number} <GEOS_I43_01_filter_results>`
-shows the homogenized displacement, stress, and damage fields.
+shows the homogenized displacement, stress, and damage fields for the final time step.
 These results generally agree with the DNS fields shown in Figures :numref:`{number} <GEOS_I43_01_cylinder_displacements>` and :numref:`{number} <GEOS_I43_01_cylinder_stress_damage>`, except here the DNS results are clearly "smeared out."

  .. subfigure:: AA|BC
     :gap: 8px